Summing Real Time Feynman Paths of Lattice Polaron with Matrix Product States: Discussion

-\emph{Discussion} --- To summarize, we have shown that the real time Feynman path integral for lattice polaron can be efficiently calculated by compressing the quantum amplitude $A$ as an MPS.
-The success of this approach relies on the fact that $A$ indeed admits an MPS representation with low bond dimension.
+To summarize, we have shown that the real time Feynman path integral for lattice polaron can be efficiently calculated by compressing the world line amplitude $W(\{s\})$ as an MPS.
+The success of this approach relies on the fact that $W(\{s\})$ indeed admits an MPS representation with low bond dimension.
 We understand this fact as follows.
-The virtual space for the \emph{exact} MPS representation of $A$ is the full phonon Hilbert space (Eq.~\eqref{eq:I_def_s}).
-Compressing $A$ is amount to searching for a small subspace that captures the dynamics of the system.
-We construct this space implicitly using the TDVP solution of flow equation (Eq.~\eqref{eq:flow_equation}), whereas the previous variational calculations~\cite{Romero1998,Wellein1998,Bonca1999} constructs it explicitly.
+The virtual space for the \emph{exact} MPS representation of $W(\{s\})$ is the full phonon Hilbert space (Eq.~\eqref{eq:I_def_s}).
+Compressing $W(\{s\})$ amounts to searching for a small subspace of dimension $\chi$ that captures the dynamics of the system.
+We construct this space implicitly but systematically using the TDVP solution of flow equation (Eq.~\eqref{eq:flow_equation}), whereas the previous variational calculations~\cite{Romero1998,Wellein1998,Bonca1999} constructs it explicitly guided by intuition.